Children's song: Nursery or Mother Goose rhymes

-The term nursery rhyme is used for "traditional" songs for young children in Britain and many English speaking countries; but this usage dates only from the nineteenth century, and in North America the older Mother Goose rhyme is still often used.
-The oldest children's songs of which we have records are lullabies, which can be found in every human culture.
+The term nursery rhyme is used for "traditional" songs for young children in Britain and many English speaking countries, but this usage dates only from the 19th century, and in North America the older Mother Goose rhyme is still often used.
+The oldest children's songs of which there are records are lullabies, which can be found in every human culture.
 The Roman nurses' lullaby, "Lalla, Lalla, Lalla, aut dormi, aut lacte", may be the oldest to survive.
-Many medieval English verses associated with the birth of Jesus (including "Lullay, my liking, my dere son, my sweting") take the form of a lullabies and may be adaptations of contemporary lullabies.
+Many medieval English verses associated with the birth of Jesus (including "Lullay, my liking, my dere son, my sweting") take the form of lullabies and may be adaptations of contemporary lullabies.

-However, most of those used today date from the seventeenth century onwards.
-Some rhymes are medieval or sixteenth-century in origin, including "To market, to market" and "Cock a doodle doo", but most were not written down until the eighteenth century, when the publishing of children's books began to move towards entertainment.
+However, most of those used today date from the 17th century onwards.
+Some rhymes are medieval or 16th-century in origin, including "To market, to market" and "Cock a doodle doo", but most were not written down until the 18th century, when the publishing of children's books began to move towards entertainment.
 The first English collections were Tommy Thumb's Song Book and a sequel, Tommy Thumb's Pretty Song Book, both thought to have been published before 1744, and at this point such songs were known as "Tommy Thumb's songs".
 The publication of John Newbery's Mother Goose's Melody; or, Sonnets for the Cradle (c.
-1785) is the first record we have of many classic rhymes still in use today.
+1785) is the first record of many classic rhymes still in use today.
 These rhymes seem to have come from a variety of sources, including traditional riddles, proverbs, ballads, lines of mummers' plays, drinking songs, historical events, and, it has been suggested, ancient pagan rituals.
-Roughly half of the current body of recognised "traditional" English rhymes were known by the mid-eighteenth century.
+Roughly half of the current body of recognised "traditional" English rhymes were known by the mid-18th century.